MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/proof-of-possession-tokens.md

 There are several PoP protocols and variations.
 The Microsoft Entra ID infrastructure aims to supports two types:

 - **PoP via Signed HTTP Request (SHR)** .
 See [PoP key distribution](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-pop-key-distribution-07) and [SHR](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-signed-http-request-03) for the detailed specifications.
-This is fully supported by Entra ID and by the SDKs for public client scenarios, i.e. desktop and mobile apps.
+This is fully supported by Entra ID and by the SDKs for public client scenarios, such as desktop and mobile applications.
 - **PoP via mutual TLS (mTLS)**.
 See [RFC 8705](https://datatracker.ietf.org/doc/html/rfc8705) for details.
 Investigated for confidential clients, i.e. web sites, web apis, server to server calls.
 No support exists currently.

 mTLS is faster and has the advantage of including man-in-the-middle protections at the TLS layer; however, it can be difficult to establish mTLS tunnels between the client and the identity provider and between the client and the resource.
 PoP via Signed HTTP Request (SHR) does not rely on transport protocol changes; however the server nonce must be handled explicitly by the app developer.